By using our website, you agree to our use of cookies (Visit our privacy policy).

 Your script may not be enough to communicate your expectations on its own.

-Make sure to give the voice actor any relevant background information to help them adjust their delivery to match what you’re looking for.
+You’ll need to provide guidance and background information to help them match what you’re looking for.

-If they’re recording lines for a character, for example, they’ll need some details about the character‘s history, motivations, and relationships to the rest of the characters.
+On top of the script itself, they’ll need some details about the character‘s history, motivations, and relationships to other characters.

-Some directors supplement that basic information with storyboards, video drafts, or examples of similar voice overs for the actor to keep in mind while recording their lines.
+Some directors supplement that basic information with storyboards, video drafts, or examples of similar voice overs.

-The clearer the overall picture you draw for the voice actor during the session, the easier it will become for them to fine-tune their style based on your goal for the project.
+The more details you can offer, the easier it will be for them to fine-tune their style based on your goals.

 4. Create a Positive Atmosphere